David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Introduction

+\textbf{\textit{While our work focuses on separating impact and timing in the (Bertsimas \& Lo 1998) framework; a natural and interesting continuation would be to extend this separation to models of the limit order book discussed above (Obizhaeva \& Wang 2013). }}

-\begin{doublespace} Models of market impact and the design of better trading strategies are becoming an integral part of the present trend at automation and the increasing use of algorithms.
+Models of market impact and the design of better trading strategies are becoming an integral part of the present trend at automation and the increasing use of algorithms.
 (Jain 2005) assembles the dates of announcement and actual introduction of electronic trading by the leading exchange of 120 countries to examine the long term and medium term impact of automation.
 He finds that automation of trading on a stock exchange has a long-term impact on listed firms\textquoteright{} cost of equity.
-Estimates from dividend growth model as well as international CAPM suggest a significant decline in expected returns after the introduction of electronic trading in the world\textquoteright s equity markets, especially in the developing nations and confirms the finding from previous studies that electronic trading improves a stock\textquoteright s liquidity and reduces investors\textquoteright{} trading costs.
-(Hendershott, Jones and Menkveld 2011) perform an empirical study on New York Stock Exchange stocks and find that algorithmic trading and liquidity are positively related.
+(Hendershott, Jones \& Menkveld 2011) perform an empirical study on New York Stock Exchange stocks and find that algorithmic trading and liquidity are positively related.
+It is worth noting a contrasting result from an earlier study.
+(Venkataraman 2001) compares securities on the New York Stock Exchange (NYSE) (a floor-based trading structure with human intermediaries, specialists and floor brokers) and the Paris Bourse (automated limit-order trading structure).
+He finds that execution costs might be higher on automated venues even after controlling for differences in adverse selection, relative tick size, and economic attributes.
+This means fully automated exchanges, which anecdotally seems to be the way ahead, need to take special care to formulate rules to help liquidity providers better control the risks of order exposure. \end{doublespace}